Olifant (instrument)

+Etymology

-In The Song of Roland, Roland carries his olifant while serving on the rearguard of Charlemagne's army.
+The word olifant (or alternatively oliphant) was originally derived from the Latin word for elephant, representing the ivory tusks used to create the instrument.
+The first documented use of the word olifant to define a hunting horn appears in La Chanson de Roland (or The Song of Roland), a French epic poem from the eleventh century.
+In the poem, the central character, Roland, carries his olifant while serving on the rearguard of Charlemagne's army.
 When they are attacked at the Battle of Roncevaux, Oliver tells Roland to use it to call for aid, but he refuses.
 Roland finally relents, but the battle is already lost.
 He tries to destroy the olifant along with his sword Durendal, lest they fall into enemy hands.
-In the end, Roland blows the horn, but the force required bursts his temple, resulting in death.
+In the end, Roland blows the horn, but the force required bursts his temple, resulting in his death.
+Roland's use of the olifant may have popularized it as the quintessential "hero's horn".

 The Karlamagnussaga elaborates (V. c.XIV) that Roland's olifant was a unicorn's horn, hunted in India.
 Another famous olifant belonged to Gaston IV, viscount of Béarn, and is now preserved in the Spanish city of Saragossa, which he helped reconquer from the Banu Hud.